sumanthreddym/cortx_jupyter/README.md

 Install the Cortx Jupyter python package using the following command:

     pip install cortx-jupyter

 You can find the package on [pypi.org](https://pypi.org/project/cortx-jupyter/)

 ### 2. Add Jupyter Config

-Configure Jupyter to use `Cortx Jupyter` for its storage backend.
+Configure Jupyter to our `Cortx Jupyter`integration for its storage backend.
 This can be done by modifying your notebook config file.
 On a Unix-like system, your Jupyter Notebook config will be located at `~/.jupyter/jupyter_notebook_config.py`

 **NOTE:** If you can't find this config file on your machine, you can create this file using the following command in terminal: